 We love our hunger heroes

-Thousands of generous individuals, corporate groups, clubs, students, and faith-based organizations help us sort and distribute more than 10 million pounds of food each year.
+Thousands of generous individuals, corporate groups, clubs, students, and faith-based organizations help us sort and distribute almost 14 million pounds of food last year.
 We invite you to help us provide healthy solutions to end hunger throughout Sarasota and DeSoto Counties.
 We couldn’t do our work without our volunteers and we are grateful everyday for their support.

 Volunteer opportunities include: sorting and packing food, distributing at pantries, participating in our nutrition education and cooking classes, helping in our offices, lending a hand at events and more!

 Welcome back!
 If you already have a volunteer account with us you can sign up for your next shift or check our closed dates by clicking the button below.

 If you would like to become a volunteer please create a volunteer profile.
 Once you have created your profile our Volunteer Coordinator will in touch regarding the next steps.

 - Every volunteer must create a profile and sign up for their volunteer shifts.

 - Closed toe shoes are required.

 - All volunteers must be aged 10 or older to volunteer.